Esatduman/Silent-Spaces/Coding Project/silent-spaces/README.md

 To deploy to firebase, run `firebase deploy`.

+Sometimes, you might only want to deploy certain parts of the project, such as the security rules for Firestore.

+**Deploy rules for all databases configured in your firebase.json**

+`firebase deploy --only firestore:rules`

+**Deploy rules for the specified database configured in your firebase.json**

+`firebase deploy --only firestore:<databaseId>`

 # React + Vite (README.md)

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.